 slice_type specifies the coding type of the slice according to Table 9.
 When slice_type is not present, the value of slice_types is inferred to be equal to the value of ph_slice_type.

+Proposed modifications with PH signalling

+In an alternative implementation, a syntax element ph_mixed_slice_types_in_pic_flag is further added to the picture header to specify whether more than one slice type may be present in a current picture.
+The further modifications to syntax tables and semantics are provided as follows.